How to Choose the Best Plastic Surgeon in Melbourne

 - Anyone with an MBBS qualification (Bachelor of Medicine or Surgery) can call themselves a ‘cosmetic surgeon’.

-- However, they may NOT have a minimum of 12 years experience and rigorous training a plastic surgeon requires.
+- However, they may NOT have a minimum of 12 years of experience and rigorous training a plastic surgeon requires.

 Review the Qualifications and Experience of your Surgeon

-It is highly recommended that you choose the RIGHT plastic surgeon.
+It is highly recommended that you choose the right plastic surgeon.
 The right surgeon will: